joakimk/devbox-tools/README.md

   - [x] Generic service support

 **High level roadmap: What we need to replace our current internal tools (and beta version)**
-- [ ] Remove offline support for now (seems to add lots of complexity and have little value)
 - Caching
   - [ ] Project specific gem and database caching (and docs)
   - [ ] Remote caching (and docs)